 Skip to content

 As an anti-colonial scholar and advocate, my research background has focused on decolonisation, Indigenous rights, and well-being – particularly in context with Māori and First Nations peoples in Aotearoa (New Zealand) and (what is currently referred to as) Canada.
 I am interested in challenging and responding to the social conditions in which harm occurs – namely systemic and structural inequities that result from ongoing colonial legacies.
-To that end, I am interested in transformative and contextual approaches to social justice – understanding and working towards ways we can dismantle and rebuild these systems
+To that end, I am interested in transformative and contextual approaches to social justice – working towards ways we can disrupt, dismantle and rebuild these systems.